Can you remember what was written on your school reports?

 Whenever I pose this question, it seems to summon up negative memories for most people.
 Hardly anyone remembers being praised or told they were doing really well.

-Quite the contrary.
-Often people remember comments like “Anne is a quiet child” without thinking too hard and almost everyone remembers “could do better“!
+Often people remember comments like “is too quiet” or “must speak up in class” without thinking too hard and almost everyone remembers “could do better“!

 Now, answer this one…

-It is fascinating to observe people when I ask this question, as they scratch their head, squirm a bit and generally fail to come up with anything positive that someone else has said about them.
+It’s fascinating to observe people when I ask this question, as they scratch their head, squirm a bit and generally fail to come up with anything positive that someone has said to them.